 a) An error in the calculation of the grade, or

-b) The assignment of a grade was a substantial departure from the faculty member's previously printed standards in the course syllabus
+b) The assignment of a grade was a substantial departure from the faculty member's previously printed standards in the course syllabus.

 Final Course Grade Appeal Process

-to the faculty member's associate dean (or equivalent or designee) within 15 business days of the beginning of the academic semester.
-A written request for a formal review is required and must
+- A request for a formal review must be submitted via the Request for a Formal Review of Final Course Grade to the faculty member's associate dean (or equivalent or designee) within 15 business days of the beginning of the following academic semester.
+A written request for a formal review of final course grade is required and must

-a) The specific complaint, clearly stated
+a) The specific complaint, clearly stated.

-b) All relevant course information including syllabus, exams, homework and other graded work
+b) All relevant course information including syllabus, exams, homework and other graded work.

 c) A statement of the resolution that the student is seeking.